 The Northwest Power Act directs the Council to develop its program and make periodic major revisions by first requesting recommendations from the region's federal and state fish and wildlife agencies, appropriate Indian tribes (those within the basin) and other interested parties.
 When the Council issues a draft amended program, an extensive public comment period is initiated that includes public hearings in each of the four states and consultations with interested parties.
-After closing the comment period, and following "In the future, the Council will amend into the program locally developed plans for the more than 50 tributary subbasins of the Columbia River and a plan for the mainstem."
+After closing the comment period, and following a review and deliberation period, the Council adopts the revised program.
+This must occur within a year of the deadline for receiving recommendations for amendments.

+"In the future, the Council

+will amend into the

+program locally developed

+plans for the more than 50

+tributary subbasins of the

+Columbia River and a plan

+for the mainstem."